Dove soap maker Unilever signals pursuit of GSK consumer arm; shares fall | Business

 GSK laid out plans nL4N2R82AU for a separate listing of the consumer arm in June last year, following pressure from investors to explore a shake-up of the company and focus on its pharmaceuticals business.
 A Unilever buyout of the consumer division would be one of the largest ever on the London market, and one of the biggest deals globally since the start of the COVID-19 pandemic.

-It would also boost Unilever's growth strategy, as management has been under pressure to turn around the company's languishing stock price and cope with high costs and slim margins.
-However, some analysts have expressed doubts over Unilever's ability to sweeten its offer to GSK.
+It would also boost Unilever's growth strategy, as management has been under pressure to turn around the company's languishing stock price and cope with high costs and slim margins, but raises questions nL4N2TX2WJ about its strategy.
+Some analysts expressed doubts over Unilever's ability to sweeten its offer to GSK.

 "Given vocal investor concern of late and Unilever's share price reaction this morning, this could prevent a higher offer from materialising," said Chris Beckett, head of equity research at Quilter Cheviot.
 Reports of buying interest in GSK's consumer arm, including from private equity players, have been doing the rounds for a while.